kimpro82/MyBizApps/Python/ExcelToMarkdown/README.md

 - Input arguments though `.bat` file, don't need to modify `.py` file directly anymore
 - Extract `.md` file not only from the 1st sheet, but also from any other sheet
-- Bug fix : don't change any other words including "nan" except pure "nan"
+- Bug fix : don't replace any other words including "nan" except pure "nan"

 #### `ExcelToMarkdown3.xlsx`
 Sheet1 : 'a'